natekimball/stochastic_processes/README.md

 Output = π, where π(x) is the long term proportion of time spent in state x

-## Solving Reducible Markov Chains for Hitting Probabilities and Transient State Visits
+## Solving Reducible Markov Chain for Hitting Probabilities and Transient State Visits

 **note: the order of transient states WILL change, but their relative order will not change